pombredanne/veracodecli/README.md

 - `veracodecli help` to see commands
 - `veracodecli [command] -h` to see command syntax

+(append `--trace` to the end to see a stack trace if you are encountering errors.)

 ## Roadmap
 Ideas for future development.